Coming to Bosnia and Herzegovina for educational purposes

 Students and staff can stay in B&H for a shorter or longer period, so documents for issuing a “C” or “D” visa are prepared accordingly:

-- “C” visa – This visa is issued for foreign students and staff who will stay in B&H for less than 90 days.
+- “C” visa – This visa is issued for foreign students and staff staying in B&H for less than 90 days.

 - “D” visa – This visa is issued for foreign students and staff who will stay in B&H for more than 90 days to 1 year (this is the most common type of visa required since one semester lasts longer than three months).

-As in every country in the world, Bosnia and Herzegovina has regulations regarding foreign entering and exiting.
+As in every country in the world, Bosnia and Herzegovina has regulations regarding foreign entering, staying and exiting.
 As an international student/staff staying in Bosnia and Herzegovina longer than 90 days for academic/teaching purposes, you must regulate your residence status.
 For this, you need to obtain two documents:

 - White card